azurecurve/azrcrv-snippets/readme.txt

 License: 		GPLv2 or later
 License URI: 	http://www.gnu.org/licenses/gpl-2.0.html

-Allows snippets of HTML, PHP, JavaScript and CSS to be created; an alternative to using a functions.php file.
+Allows snippets of HTML, PHP, JavaScript and CSS to be created; an alternative to using a functions.php file or adding styles to a child theme.

 == Description ==

 # Description

-Allows snippets of HTML, PHP, JavaScript and CSS to be created; an alternative to using a functions.php file.
+Allows snippets of HTML, PHP, JavaScript and CSS to be created; an alternative to using a functions.php file or adding styles to a child theme.

 Snippets can be used to create re-usable HTML or JavaScript snippets or to create PHP to add_actions or add_filters without needing to add them to the functions.php file or create a plugin.